muze-innovation/chassis/backend/docs/source.md

 }
 ```

+Static payloads are useful when the data needed to render the UI is already known and does not change dynamically.

 ### Remote Payload

-A remote payload, on the other hand, does not have the asset and placeholder fields, but it includes a resolvedWith field that maps to the resolver specification file.
+A remote payload in Chassis is a type of UI data that uses a resolver to validate dynamic values and ensure proper rendering of the front-end.
+It does not contain the asset and placeholder fields, unlike a static payload, but has a "resolvedWith" field to reference a resolver specification file.
 For example:

 ```json
 {